 Commissioning, Planning, Risk Stratification and Research Privacy Notice

-<INSERT name of GP practice> uses data insightfully for Research, auditing and healthcare planning (population health management).
+The Green Porch Medical Centre uses data insightfully for Research, auditing and healthcare planning (population health management).

 We are required by law to provide you with the following information about how we handle your information.
-Our full list of Privacy Notices can be found <insert hyperlink>
+Our full list of Privacy Notices can be found on our website